Helco/zzdocs/docs/resources/RWBS/RWPlaneSection.md

-## RWPlaneSection (0x000A)
+# RWPlaneSection (0x000A)

-The plane section section presumably stores information about a dividing plane of a world (as ZanZarah uses Binary Space Partition) and thus usually has one or two [[RWAtomicSection|RWAtomicSection]] or other plane sections as childs.
+The plane section section presumably stores information about a dividing plane of a world (as ZanZarah uses Binary Space Partition) and thus usually has one or two [[RWAtomicSection]] or other plane sections as childs.

 The format was decrypted by [kabbi](https://github.com/kabbi/zanzarah-tools/blob/master/bsp-parser.coffee#L171) but some meaning remains hidden for now.